Bhaskar-git-oss/Redmi-9-Activ-Root/README.md

 ## 📦 Step 2 – Getting the `boot.img` File

-- Or you can download already patched and extracted boot.img from the releases section.
+- You can download already patched and extracted boot.img from the releases section.
 - Download **Redmi 9 Activ boot.img** from a trusted source.
 - Or extract it yourself from the official **Fastboot ROM**:
   [MIUI V12.0.18.0 Fastboot ROM](https://xmfirmwareupdater.com/miui/cattail/stable/V12.0.18.0.QCTINXM/) (~2.6 GB)